-To manage this risk, the Company ensures that staff are made aware of risk areas (e.g. phishing emails) and ensures that systems are regularly kept up to date with security software.
 In addition, the Company outsources IT services to Atos which has a dedicated security team and a Security Operations Centre.
-In the event of a cyber-attack the Security Operations Centre would manage investigation and resolution of a cyber-attack.
+In the event of a cyber-attack the Security Operations Centre, in conjunction with Utmost's Cyber Security Incident Response Team, would manage investigation and resolution of a cyber-attack.

 We aim to prevent, adapt, respond to, recover and learn from operational disruptions.
-The Company aims to ensure that its processes and procedures are both robust and agile to enable it to incorporate change in a controlled manner and effectively address and minimise disruption should it occur.
-To do this, the Company is well-advanced in our Operational Resilience programme, which has enabled us to meet key regulatory requirements including; identifying our important business services, mapping processes, identify vulnerabilities, determine our impact tolerances and working through a programme of testing.
+The Company seeks to ensure that its processes and procedures are both robust and agile to enable it to incorporate change in a controlled manner and effectively address and minimise disruption should it occur.
+To do this, the Company is well-advanced in our Operational Resilience programme, which has enabled us to meet key regulatory requirements including; identifying our important business services, mapping processes, identifying vulnerabilities, determining our impact tolerances and working through a programme of testing and addressing any actions identified.